Carlos Batara – Immigration Lawyer header image

 And, he noted, the interview would begin the deportation process, a process that would not end until a final decision was rendered.

-As a green card lawyer for immigrants born in Brazil, he knew that overstaying was not an uncommon phenomenon among citizens from her home country.
+As a green card lawyer for immigrants born in Brazil, Carlos knew that overstaying was not an uncommon phenomenon among citizens from Elizabeth and her family’s home country.

 Government officers, he said, often refer to a yo-yo migration pattern among immigrants from Brazil who live in the United States without permission.